Virginia Readmission Act Litigation

 King v.
 Youngkin

-Protect Democracy, the ACLU of Virginia, and WilmerHale have filed a lawsuit in federal court challenging the Virginia Constitution’s broad felony disenfranchisement provision, arguing that its lifetime ban on voting rights for everyone convicted of any felony violates the federal Virginia Readmission Act.
+In 2023, Protect Democracy, the ACLU of Virginia, and WilmerHale filed a lawsuit in federal court challenging the Virginia Constitution’s broad felony disenfranchisement provision, arguing that its lifetime ban on voting rights for everyone convicted of any felony violates the federal Virginia Readmission Act.
 On March 18th, 2024 the U.S. District Court for the Eastern District of Virginia ruled that the Plaintiffs’ claims brought under the Virginia Readmission Act has merit and could proceed.
+The U.S. Court of Appeals for the Fourth Circuit subsequently affirmed the district court’s decision allowing the case to proceed.

 The Virginia Readmission Act was signed into law in 1870 by a Reconstruction-era Congress seeking to protect the civil rights of newly emancipated Black citizens in former Confederate states.
 Like the other Readmission Acts for former Confederate states, the law expressly prohibits Virginia from depriving any citizens of the right to vote, except for people who have been convicted of the narrow set of crimes that were “felonies at common law” in 1870–namely, murder, manslaughter, arson, burglary, robbery, rape, sodomy, mayhem, and larceny.
 Many modern-day felonies, such as drug crimes, are not crimes that were “felonies at common law” as of 1870.
 But Virginia’s sweeping ban, which disenfranchises everyone convicted of any felony, was specifically crafted with the intent to disenfranchise the state’s Black citizens, and therefore violates federal law.